 The recovery after each track interval is equal to the time it takes to run the hard intervals.

-Early in your marathon training plan, you might start with just 4 to 6 Yasso 800s, but as you progress through your 12 to 16 week marathon training plan, you would progressively add additional intervals at goal pace until you are able to do 10 x 800m.
+Early in your marathon training plan, you might start with just 4 to 6 Yasso 800s, but as you progress through your 12 to 16-week marathon training plan, you will progressively add additional intervals at goal pace until you can do 10 x 800m.

-Many marathon runners and running coaches swear by this interval workout and say that it is not only great for pacing and building aerobic fitness, but it also does seem to be a decent predictor of your finish time on race day.
+Many marathon runners and running coaches swear by this interval workout and say that it is not only great for pacing and building aerobic fitness, but it also seems to be a decent predictor of your finish time on race day.

 #2: VO2 Max Interval Workouts

-Advanced runners or those who are looking to run a specific marathon goal pace can benefit from incorporating VO2 max interval sessions into their marathon training build up.
+Advanced runners or those looking to run a specific marathon goal pace can benefit from incorporating VO2 max interval sessions into their marathon training build-up.

 These interval workouts involve running different distances on the track at your VO2 max pace in order to stimulate physiological adaptations that hopefully improve your VO2 max, running economy, and anaerobic capacity.

-Jack Daniels, one of the most renowned running coaches, suggests that in the absence of knowing your true VO2 max, well-trained runners can use their 3k running pace or a running speed that you can hold for eight minutes as an indicator of your VO2 max running pace.
+Jack Daniels, one of the most renowned running coaches, suggests that in the absence of knowing their true VO2 max, well-trained runners can use their 3k running pace or a running speed that they can hold for eight minutes as an indicator of their VO2 max running pace.

-If you are doing a HIIT workout that is at 95% of your VO2 max, this would roughly equate to a running pace you could hold for 15 minutes of all-out running.
+If you are doing a HIIT workout at 95% of your VO2 max, this would roughly equate to a running pace you could hold for 15 minutes of all-out running.

 Interval sessions for improving VO2 max should have intervals that take between three and six minutes for each of the reps.